 In this arrangement, if your ex-spouse or former civil partner dies before you do, the pension debit will not be re-instated to you.

-PSO calculation examples
+PSO calculation example

-Here are a couple of examples which show the principles of calculating the amount your ex-spouse or former civil partner will receive depending on your type of membership with the Scheme.
+Here is an example which shows the principle of calculating the amount your ex-spouse or former civil partner will receive.